metal3-io/metal3-docs/design/image-ownership.md

-The version of the image being written to the host (the "target image") will change with each update of OpenShift, and may ultimately need to be something that is decoupled to ensure that Metalkube can be used with stock Kubernetes clusters in addition to OpenShift clusters.
+The version of the image being written to the host (the "target image") will change with each update of OpenShift, and may ultimately need to be something that is decoupled to ensure that Metal3 can be used with stock Kubernetes clusters in addition to OpenShift clusters.
 Therefore it at least needs to be something the installer can specify, and should not be hard-coded into any components.
 In the